Catower917/Purple_Team_AI/README.md

 # Purple_Team_AI
 - This project, Purple_Team_AI, is focused on developing an innovative cybersecurity solution by integrating advanced techniques from Red Team, Blue Team, and Purple Team methodologies.
+- An SOAR solution that can block known vulnerabilities and zero-day attacks through attacks and defenses between the RL-based automated penetration test Red Team (Fuzzing, AEG) and the automated patch system Blue Team
+The goal is to implement an automation MVP model that automates the generation of exploit codes for vulnerabilities that were discovered during the project.
+Target not determined
+ex) 1.
+Automatic Fuzzing Test-based : windows programs
+2. Web application-based
+3. Sysyem network-based

 # Red Team <-- WhiteHatSchool Project
 - The Red Team leverages expertise in AEG (Automatci Exploit Generation) techniques and reinforcement learning algorithms such as A3C and Q-learning.
 Automated penetration testing, driven by meta-exploits, prioritizes successful penetrations via vulnerabilities.
 The model is trained with a weighted emphasis on successful penetration based on vulnerabilities.